5 Tips On How to Strengthen Personal Branding

 Here are some tips:

 - Have a central theme to everything you say.
-For example, if you are all about gender equality, make it the central theme of every story and every message.
+For example, if you are all about gender equality, making it the central theme of every story and every message.

 - Don’t make your message/key point a riddle.
 The gist of your message has to be clear, crisp, and apparently obvious.